Hinganghat Assembly constituency

 Hinganghat Assembly constituency is one of the 288 Vidhan Sabha (legislative assembly) constituencies in Maharashtra state in western India.
 This constituency is one of the four Vidhan Sabha constituencies in the Wardha district.

 Hinganghat is part of the Wardha Lok Sabha constituency along with five other Vidhan Sabha segments, namely Wardha, Arvi and Deoli in Wardha district and Morshi and Dhamangaon Railway in the Amravati district.

-Hinganghat Assembly constituency is the biggest Assembly constituency in the Wardha district.